High Efficiency Image File Format: AVIF: AV1 in HEIF

-AV1 is a video encoding format that is intended to be royalty free developed by the Alliance for Open Media (AOMedia).
+AV1 is a video encoding format that is intended to be royalty-free, developed by the Alliance for Open Media (AOMedia).
 AV1 Image File Format (AVIF) is an image format based on this codec.

 The registered MIME type is image/avif for both still images and image sequences, and .avif is the file name extension.

 JPEG compression formats in HEIF files

-The original JPEG standard is the most commonly used and widely supported lossy image coding format, first released in 1992 by ITU-T and ISO/IEC.
+The original JPEG standard is the most commonly used and widely supported lossy image coding format.
+It was first released in 1992 by ITU-T and ISO/IEC.
 Although Annex H to ISO/IEC 23008-12 specifies JPEG (and indirectly Motion JPEG) as a possible format for HEIF coded image data, it is used in HEIF only for thumbnails and other secondary images.
 Therefore, neither a dedicated MIME subtype nor a special file extension is available for storage of JPEG files in HEIF container files.

 Several other compression formats defined by the JPEG group can be stored in HEIF files: